olaroos/deepnetnotes/logbook.md

 I haven't read any articles analysing and comparing these structures yet.
 Another possible structure would be elementwise multiplication of elements which is talked about in this article: https://medium.com/octavian-ai/incorporating-element-wise-multiplication-can-out-perform-dense-layers-in-neural-networks-c2d807f9fdc2

 (v)   W_21 * (x * hidden)

+Finished building my LSTM-module.
+This version concatenates the inputs to the gates.
+It also takes the cell-state as input to input-gate and forget-gate in addition to the x and the hidden-state.